 Victoria's feral deer population is expanding rapidly and invading new areas.

-The Victorian Deer Control Community Network (VDCCN) provides a state-wide forum to share information, experiences and collectively seek solutions to substantially reduce the impact and distribution of feral deer in Victoria.
+The Victorian Deer Control Community Network Inc. (VDCCN) provides a state-wide forum to share information, experiences and collectively seek solutions to substantially reduce the impact and distribution of feral deer in Victoria.

 $1.5 to 2.1 billion